Ionian Islands Greece- Island Hopping, Routes, Itineraries & Beaches

 Sivota Fishing Village

-Charming, popular, and refined, Lefkada has often been described as the Greek Caribbean, and with good reasons.
+Charming, popular, and refined, Lefkada was on my Europe bucket list for the longest time as it was always described to me as the Greek Caribbean, and with good reasons.
 Exotic and unique, home to breathtaking beaches and landscapes, Lefkada features some of the most impressive turquoise shores that you can dream of.

 Lefkada Town is the capital of the island, and it’s the place where visitors can taste the super tasteful local dishes in one of the traditional tavernas or admire the museums and the castle facing the sea.